 I had my family members put them on and describe what they see and it wasn’t particularly helpful.
 They described a splotchy mixture of the colors or an odd blending.
 My view is constantly in flux and for now that’s my normal.
 I had a really good therapy session today and I am very encouraged.
 We are working on my peripheral vision to encourage my left eye out and avoid the double vision I was starting to get by doing vision exercises on my own.
-I think maybe what I have done so far was somewhat helpful in moving me along the pathway to stereovision, but I wonder if a more direct path would have been more advantageous.
+I think maybe what I have done so far on my own was somewhat helpful in moving me along the pathway to stereovision, but I wonder if a more direct path would have been more advantageous.

 I’m likening my choice to learning to play the piano (since I’m a piano teacher).
 I have been that woman who tries to teach herself to play the piano because “it can’t be that hard to figure out, right?”
 Meanwhile all sorts of technical issues aren’t being addressed because there is no one observing and correcting the progress and teaching the best (or easiest) techniques.
 (There’s also the issue of providing the best equipment).
 As a piano teacher I evaluate where each student is and give the specific exercises or repertoire that student needs.
 That’s what my vision therapist does and I’m finally the student!

-I’d like to see some research on the incidence of strabismus in families.
-I’ve read that it’s not an inherited trait and that it is inherited.
-It appears to be inherited in my family: 4 of my five siblings (all brothers) also have it!
-One of my brothers also has a son with strabismus.
-Like me, my brothers use both eyes, switching quickly back and forth, with one eye dominant.
+In an informal survey, I asked my brothers how they see and they said that like me, they use both eyes, switching quickly back and forth, with one eye dominant.
 We have both types of esotropia in our family.
 One brother has infantile esotropia and underwent three surgeries as a child to visually correct it.
 The rest of us have accommodative esotropia, which appears between the ages of 2 and 3.
-Being nearsighted, I was placed in bifocals the month before I turned 3; one brother had 20/20 vision and received patching therapy.
-Another was nearsighted and had amblyopia but didn’t like being patched and didn’t have any positive results from the little treatment he received.
+Being nearsighted, I was placed in bifocals the month before I turned 3 while my brother with infantile esptropia had 20/20 vision and received patching therapy after his surgery.
+Another was nearsighted and has amblyopia but didn’t like being patched and didn’t have any positive results from the little treatment he received.

-It’s a mid-life crisis for me that in the past few years my eye turn has become more pronounced, to the point that I notice it in the mirror.
+It’s been a mid-life crisis for me that in the past few years my eye turn has become more pronounced, to the point that I notice it in the mirror.
 Adults usually don’t say anything; they’re too polite.
 But I started substitute teaching two years ago, and children are quick to notice and ask questions.
 So part of their elementary education now includes a little explanation about how my eyes don’t work together, but I’m doing therapy to teach them how.
 (My therapy has been self help for the past seventeen months, but now I’m working with a professional vision therapist.)

 Since roughly one in ten people share my vision challenge, the children usually remark that someone else they know has funny eyes.
 And often they will also tell me that it doesn’t matter because “you’re pretty anyway.”
 While that may be true, the important thing for me now is to move forward in healing my sight and provide support and information for others.
 I’ll be posting more specifics about my vision therapy and the study that has led me to this point.
 Telling my story as it’s occurring is scary, but if my journey helps just one person to gain the knowledge and drive needed to heal their sight, it will be worth the sharing.